noir-lang/noir/README.md

 ### Example usage

 > [!CAUTION]
-> The Noir formal-verifications project is a prototype!
+> The Noir formal-verifications project is in alpha stage!
 Expect to find bugs and limitations!

 1. Create a new project: